1g0rrr/SimpleAutomation/Business.md

 # Take advantage

-If there are repetitive manual tasks in your work, contact us so we can help you automate them and grow your business.
+If you have repetitive manual tasks in your work, contact us so we can help you automate them and grow your business.

 Fill the quick form and we contact you back: https://forms.gle/PHdRyp4vDFGtGWfw7